• About Trudy

 written by Trudy Wendelin, L.Ac

 Ancient Hoi An offers a unique treasure of history and cultures on Thu Bon River and estuary.
 Even more, Hoi An’s Old Quarter is a creative vortex with many artisans, spectacular shopping, silk products, cooking classes, international restaurants, and Vietnamese coffee shops.
 Also, Hoi An’s night markets is the most popular one in all of Vietnam.
-Read on to learn more about Hoi An highlights for a wonderful itinerary in both day and nighttime.
+Read on to learn more about Hoi An tour for a wonderful itinerary in both day and nighttime.

 street